monstar-lab-oss/nestjs-starter-rest-api/README.md

 ## Consulting

-Most of the features added to this starter-kit have already been tried out in production applications by us here at MonstarLab.
-Our production applications are more feature rich, and we constantly strive to bring those features to this OSS starter-kit.
+Most of the features added to this starter kit have already been tried out in production applications by us here at MonstarLab.
+Our production applications are more feature rich, and we constantly strive to bring those features to this OSS starter kit.

-If you would like to use a more feature rich starter-kit, with more awesome features from Day 1, then please reach out to us and we can collaborate on it together as technology partners. :)
+If you would like to use a more feature rich starter kit, with more awesome features from Day 1, then please reach out to us and we can collaborate on it together as technology partners. :)

 ## Installation